jrmmendes/jrmmendes/README.md

 ### Hello!
-Hi, I'm jrmmendes (he/him).
+I'm @jrmmendes (he/him).
 You can call me Mendes or Romildo!
 I'm currently using TypeScript, Node.js, GraphQL, NodeJS and deploying my applications to Microsoft Azure, Digital Ocean and AWS.

 I love sharing skills, creating educational content and writing, then if you have something that I can help, get in touch with me!